-Hear a quick sampling of our forthcoming Christmas broadcast from Harmonia Early Music and Public Radio International this December!
+Hear a quick sampling of our 2014 Christmas broadcast from Harmonia Early Music and Public Radio International!
 Read more here...

 HISTORICAL PERFORMANCE INSTITUTE

-Welcome to the Jacobs School of Music Historical Performance Institute and Department!
-You will notice that our program is undergoing an exciting renewal and we’re brandishing a new name.
+Welcome to the Jacobs School of Music Historical Performance Institute and Early Music Department!

 Since its founding by Thomas Binkley in 1979, the Historical Performance Institute (established as the Early Music Institute) of the Jacobs School of Music has been the pioneering, leading program of its kind in the United States.
 Its faculty has exerted a defining influence on the profession.
 Today, the rosters of university faculties and leading period instrument and vocal ensembles are replete with JSoM-HPI alumni that continue to make significant contributions to the field as vocalists and instrumentalists; as soloists, educators, administrators, advocates, and founders of new ensembles and performance organizations.

 Historical performance has changed the aesthetic and musical expectations of audiences worldwide, whether they are listening to music composed before 1750, or to repertory extending as far forward as the late-nineteenth and early-twentieth centuries.
-Accordingly, our new plans take into full account the changes that have ensued since the HPI was first founded.
+Accordingly, our work takes into full account the changes that have ensued since the HPI was first founded.